 Why did APHIS create the FRSMP program?

 In addition, the program allows APHIS to focus its resources on plant pests that truly represent risk to agriculture and need to be kept out of the United States.
 It accomplishes this by providing a process for APHIS to review current pest categories and to re-categorize those pests no longer considered a risk, thus allowing APHIS to lift its requirements for regulatory action if such re-categorized pests are subsequently intercepted at a U.S. port of entry.
-As of December 21, 2015, 88pests were re-categorized in this manner.
+As of August 8, 2018, 105 pests were re-categorized in this manner.
 This program also reduces restrictions on commerce by allowing some States to keep out a particular pest of concern without affecting imports destined for States that do not consider the pest a concern.

 How will the FRSMP program change the way APHIS responds at U.S. ports of entry when a pest listed under the program is intercepted?

 If APHIS intercepts a FRSMP program pest at a U.S. port of entry located in a State that restricts that pest under the program, APHIS will determine the appropriate control action, if any, to implement.
 The determination may be to issue an Emergency Action Notification (EAN) ordering the infested shipment to be treated, re-exported, re-directed to a State that does not restrict the pest, or destroyed.
 The least restrictive action will apply.

 If APHIS intercepts a FRSMP program pest at a U.S. port of entry located in a State that does not restrict that pest under the program, APHIS may allow the importation of the commodity shipment into the United States without any phytosanitary treatment at that port of entry but may, at the same time, decide under certain circumstances that it is appropriate to issue an EAN ordering certain restrictions on the interstate movement and further destinations of that commodity shipment.

 How will importers benefit from changes resulting from the FRSMP program?